 Went up in the world briefly to the big leagues- cleaning dragonfruit.
 How do you clean a dragonfruit, you ask?
 With a toothbrush in a vat of chlorine (safe to eat idk??).

 Was actually quite a nice job and the farmers were cute, plus it was paid hourly which was a refreshing change.
 However, I see why as we worked out we’d cleaned over 3000 dragonfruit(s?) that day.
 Always a catch, isn’t there.

 Only downside was that it reminded me a bit of doing the washing up.
 You know when you’re buzzin that you’re finally nearly finished and then some sly bastard brings down about 63 plates and cups that they’ve had in their room for the last few months?
 That’s what it was like- as soon as we thought we were on the home stretch, another truck load would come and we’d be straight back in to the chlorine.

 That, and the fact that my arms are now severely lacking in hair from the elbows down and I have definitely eroded about 7 layers of fingerprints.
-But on the plus side, it’s less likely I’ll leave traceable DNA evidence when I inevitably snap and murder the snorer in my room.
+But on the plus side, it’s less likely I’ll leave traceable DNA evidence when I inevitably snap at the snorer in my room.
 Every cloud.

 £45 for all of these 🙂 nah

 Update on lemons: I take back everything I said initially about it being “not too bad”- it is horrible.

 Impossible to get over a bin/7 tonnes per day and majority of the lemons are too small to count, so you’re actually earning about £25 a day.
 It was 36 degrees today and the farmers are now very aggy and check your tree every five minutes to point out all the INVISIBLE TO THE NAKED HUMAN EYE lemons you’ve missed.